The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Business owners have their hands full juggling multiple tasks at once — everything from sales and marketing to accounting and human resources.
+Business owners typically have their hands full, juggling multiple tasks at once — everything from sales and marketing to accounting and human resources.
 With so many things to take care of, keeping up with a rewards program on a business credit card likely falls near the bottom of the list.
-The Ink Business Unlimited® Credit Card not only offers cash back for businesses, but its flat-rate approach is perfect for a business owner seeking simplicity.
+Luckily, the Ink Business Unlimited® Credit Card from Chase not only offers cash back for businesses in the form of valuable Chase Ultimate Rewards points, but its flat-rate approach is perfect for business owners seeking simplicity.

 Why the Ink Business Unlimited is a good cash back card for businesses

 Easy to earn rewards on all purchases

 You’ll earn 1.5 percent cash back for every dollar spent on purchases with Ink Business Unlimited.
 There aren’t any rotating rewards categories to keep up with or tiered bonus categories where you’ll earn more points than others.
 That means you’ll know exactly how much cash back you’re earning no matter what you buy.
 Furthermore, this card doesn’t charge an annual fee, so you won’t have to worry about making up for the cost of card membership through rewards earnings.